Last Updated on

 By Chiara Spagnoli Gabardi

-Earlier, in 2007, during a scouting trip for Alter Eco in Bali, she visited the compound of eco-friendly jeweller John Hardy and was so inspired by the company’s value of environmental sustainability, she agreed to work with John Hardy’s Head Designer and Creative Director, Guy Bedarida, to create the Hijau collection, the proceeds of which were donated to Forest Ethics.
+Unlike a lot of models and actresses who talk the talk, Lindvall really walks the (cat)walk, too, doing whatever she can in terms of working partnerships to raise awareness about the environment.
+For example, way back in 2007, during a scouting trip for Alter Eco in Bali, she visited the compound of eco-friendly jeweller John Hardy (who is also co-founder of the Green School), and was so inspired by the company’s value of environmental sustainability, she agreed to work with John Hardy’s Head Designer and Creative Director, Guy Bedarida, to create the Hijau collection, the proceeds of which were donated to Forest Ethics.

-No matter where she lives, she composts, grows her own vegetables, raises chickens and has even dug her own well.
-She also recycles items in her wardrobe through the Collage Foundation; supports organic farmers through an alliance she started up, and of course, sets the bar for ecological behaviour for young people in the community.
+In fact, no matter where she may be living, the beauty ensures she always composts, grows as much of her own food as possible, raises chickens for eggs, and has even dug her own well.
+She never throws out clothing – instead, she recycles items in her wardrobe through the Collage Foundation.
+She has also set up an alliance for organic farmers.
+In short, this woman really sets the bar high for ecological behaviour!

 We thank Angela for helping us to learn, and challenging us on our journey, too.

 Main image: Tommy Hillfiger Second image: John Hardy Third and fourth images: Article 22

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!